samuelreichor/Craft-Node-Showcase/backend-craftcms/plugins/craft-query-api/README.md

-# craft-noder
+# CraftQuery API

-A plugin that speeds up development in headless mode with js frameworks
+A plugin that speeds up development in headless mode with custom fetch queries

 ## Requirements